What is Imbruvica?

-- Females should not become pregnant during treatment and for 1 month after the last dose of Imbruvica.
+- Females who are able to become pregnant should use effective birth control (contraception) during treatment with Imbruvica and for 1 month after the last dose.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Taking Imbruvica with certain other medicines may affect how Imbruvica works and can cause side effects.

 - Take Imbruvica exactly as your healthcare provider tells you to take it.

 - Swallow Imbruvica capsules or tablets whole with a glass of water.